-I know I said it several times, but I’ll say it again: I’m a big fan of PowerShell!
-PowerShell makes repetitive tasks easier and makes our life smarter.
-It helps to automate complex tasks and reduces the risk of human errors.
-In this article, I’m exploring how to use PowerShell with SharePoint Online.
+I know I said it several times, but I’ll say it again: I Love PowerShell!
+PowerShell is a Microsoft administrative task automation and configuration management framework that allows you to administer Microsoft products, including SharePoint Online.
+PowerShell makes repetitive tasks easier and makes our lives smarter, and it helps to automate complex tasks and reduces the risk of human errors.

 How to Connect to SharePoint Online using PowerShell?